E-commerce

 March 25, 2026

-A clean Shopify catalog is built on two blocks: variants (size, color, format) and collections (groupings for navigation and campaigns).
-Poorly structured, they create confusion at checkout, empty pages, and stock discrepancies.
-This guide brings together the official rules to know in 2025-2026, decision tables, and common pitfalls, with only three external references: Shopify documentation on variants and collections, and Google guidance on product structured data for SEO.
-For step-by-step product entry, complement this with add a product in Shopify; for rich data, see metaobjects and metafields.
+A clean Shopify catalog rests on two building blocks: the variants (size, color, format) and the collections (groupings for navigation and campaigns).
+Poorly structured, they create confusion at checkout, empty pages, and inventory discrepancies.
+This guide brings together the official rules to know in 2025-2026, decision tables, and common pitfalls, with only three external references: the Shopify documentation on the variants and the collections, and Google guidelines on the product structured data for SEO.
+For step-by-step product entry, supplement with add a product in Shopify; for rich data, see metaobjects and metafields.

 Summary